pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 ### underline-thickness()

-The suggested position and thickness of underlining for the font, or `Int:U` if the information isn't provided.
-In font units.
+The suggested position and thickness of underlining for the font, in unscaled font units. `Int:U` is returned if the information isn't available.

 ### units-per-EM()